SpryServers/powerdns-scripts/README.md

 ### Apply rDNS Template Instructions
 - Complete generic instructions
-- Create a reverse zone in PowerDNS for the subnet (/24 or smallerat a time)  you will be applying a template to (ie: 30.168.192.in-addr.arpa.)
+- Create a reverse zone in PowerDNS for the subnet (/24 or smaller at a time)  you will be applying a template to (ie: 30.168.192.in-addr.arpa.)
 - Fill in pdns.conf with the PowerDNS Zone ID you just created.
 (Include the . at the end)
 - Enter the domain you wish to point your generic rDNS records to. (ie. static.host.com)
   - Using the above example your resulting records will look like "128-30-168-192.static.host.com"
 - Fill in pdns.conf with the /24 subnet which you will be applying the template to
 - Open up a terminal within this directory
-- Run the following command: ```$ ./apply-rdns-template.sh```
+- Run the following command: ```$ ./apply-rdns-template.sh -o``` (You must add a flag to the script as confirmation.
+Currently the only options are "-h/--help" and "-o/--overwrite".
+Please note, "-o" will overwrite any existing data you have in your zone's PTR rrset)